 You can create a new preset in the Layer Style window by clicking on New Style.

-Then, add a name for the style, make sure the Include Layer Effects and Add to my Current library are checked and click OK.
+Then, add a name for the style, make sure the Include Layer Effects and Add to my Current library are enabled, and click OK.

 Step 3: Close The Smart Object And Open The Second Layer Styles Panel